 If you’re finding it difficult to keep on top of your debts in the round, as well as wondering what debt to pay off first, the best debt consolidation companies (opens in new tab) could prove a useful option.
 These services provide the chance to secure a single loan that should be sufficient to pay off all your existing debt in one hit, therefore leaving you with just the one consolidated loan to focus on and pay off.

-There’ll be no more dilemmas over debt priorities, and if you’re paying relatively high rates of interest on your existing debt, hopefully your new debt consolidation loan will come in cheaper overall too, providing the opportunity to make your monthly debt payments more manageable and to move towards a debt free future that much quicker.
+There’ll be no more dilemmas over debt priorities, it can be good for your credit rating (opens in new tab), and if you’re paying relatively high rates of interest on your existing debt, hopefully your new debt consolidation loan will come in cheaper overall too, providing the opportunity to make your monthly debt payments more manageable and to move towards a debt free future that much quicker.